 Book in advance

-Deposit and Excess
+Deposit and Deductible

-To understand it with an example, if the excess is 700€, you will pay a maximum of 700€ in case something happens to the vehicle:
+To illustrate this with an example, if the deductible is €700, you’ll pay a maximum of €700 if something happens to the vehicle:

-• If any part of the car is scratched and the stipulated price for it is 200€, you will pay those 200€.
+- If any part of the car is scratched and the stipulated price for it is 200€, you will pay those 200€.

-• If something more serious happens and the stipulated price for it is 2400€, you will pay 700€.
+- If something more serious happens and the stipulated price for it is 2400€, you will pay 700€.

-• That is, up to 700€ you will have to pay it yourself, and what exceeds that will be paid by the insurance company.
+- That is, up to 700€ you will have to pay it yourself, and what exceeds that will be paid by the insurance company.

 Fuel Policy